blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-10/index.md

 end
 ```

 At this point we'll also need to create a new directory that houses our `pre-start` release hooks.
 I added the script under the following directory: `rel/commands/hooks/pre_start/migrate.sh`.

-By default Distillery will run all commands within the given directory.
-I just like using the folder structure for namespacing as it helps if there are going to be multiple lifecycle hooks.
+Distillery will run all commands within the given directory.
+Also, you don't need to make the directory as nested, I just like using the folder structure for namespacing as it helps if there are going to be multiple lifecycle hooks.

-Here's what that script looks like.
+Here's what `migrate.sh` looks like.

 ```bash
 #!/bin/sh